-Stationary source means any buildings, structures, equipment, installations or substance emitting stationary activities (i) which belong to the same industrial group, (ii) which are located on one or more contiguous properties, (iii) which are under the control of the same person (or persons under common control), and (iv) from which an accidental release may occur.
+Stationary source is defined as any buildings, structures, equipment, installations or substance emitting stationary activities (i) which belong to the same industrial group, (ii) which are located on one or more contiguous properties, (iii) which are under the control of the same person (or persons under common control), and (iv) from which an accidental release may occur.

 This definition is taken verbatim from 42 U.S.C.
 7412(r)(2)(C).
 While this definition reiterates longstanding statutory language, the CSB notes that the phrase "same industrial group" requires some additional clarification.
 The CSB interprets this phrase as referring to "industry group" under the Standard Industrial Classification (SIC) system, which was in common use when the Clean Air Act Amendments of 1990 were signed into law.
-SIC employed a four-digit classification system; the first three digits in the four-digit sequence indicated the "industry group."
+SIC employed a four-digit classification system; the first three digits in the fourdigit sequence indicated the "industry group."

-In 1997, the SIC system was replaced by the North American Industry www.census.gov/eos/www/naics/faqs/faqs.html#q5.
+In 1997, the SIC system was replaced by the North American Industry Classification System (NAICS).
+NAICS employs a six-digit classification system.
+Under NAICS, the fourth digit in the six-digit sequence indicates industrial group. www.census.gov/eos/www/naics/faas/faas/faas.html#45 www/naics/faqs/faqs.html#q5.
+The USWAG had a concern about the scope of the definition: